jbehave/jbehave-core/README.md

 - reporting: builds reports
 - distribution: builds distribution (documentation)
 - examples: builds all headless examples
-- gui: builds examples that require gui (i.e. non-headless) mode (separated as they do not run on [Bamboo CI](http://builds.codehaus.org/browse/JBEHAVE)
+- gui: builds examples that require a GUI (i.e. non-headless) mode (separated as they do not run on [Bamboo CI](http://builds.codehaus.org/browse/JBEHAVE) )
 - nt: no-test, builds skipping unit-test behaviors

 Note:  profiles are additive and the default profile is always active.